-What price expertise?
+What is the price of expertise?

 Truth is, whilst the principals and applications of PR are the same, for the more technical or B2B sectors, like construction, the time-served knowledge and skill sets of those PR practitioners who work with clients within the desired sector can make all the difference.